 Note that you don’t need to open the files; we’re just checking to see if there’s any extra files that the hack might have put in place that don’t need to be there.

-If you spot anything different, download it to your computer* (in the event it’s not actually malicious, you’ll have saved a copy) and delete it from the server.
+If you spot anything different, download it to your computer* (in the event it’s not actually malicious, you’ll have a copy saved that you can restore) and delete it from the server.
 Repeat this until you’re confident that the WordPress install doesn’t have any non-essential extraneous files.

 It’s then recommended to repeat this process with each plugin folder found in wp-content/plugins) and themes (in wp-content/themes (note: you likely won’t find one for *every* theme) as well, just make sure you have a backup of them in case you need to restore them.
-If your developer has done their job right, any customizations they’ve implemented are in child themes and therefore will not be affected by a core theme update.
+If your developer has done their job right, any customizations they’ve implemented are in child themes and therefore will not be affected by a core theme update or a plugin update.

 Once you’ve done this with WordPress core files and each plugin and theme folder, things get a bit trickier.
 We can’t simply replace the rest of the files with fresh copies as there are no fresh copies: what’s left is the unique content and design elements that make up your site!

 The best you can do from here is manually look through the rest of the wp-content folders to see if you spot anything that shouldn’t be there.
 Here’s some rules of thumb:

 - wp-content/uploads should contain only folders, images and documents.
 You should not find any .php files or .js files or any other types of code files in there, except perhaps raw HTML.

 - If you or your developer made use of a child theme under wp-content/themes/<child_theme_name> when creating your site, you’ll need to (or your developer will need to) inspect each of the files within the child theme folder to see if there’s any malicious code inserted into them.